 I envisioned an epic shot of the moon bursting through fog-shrouded trees, the tent a glowing beacon in the foreground.
 I grabbed my Dad's pukka Fujifilm digital camera with a huge 2.4mp and took the worst photo that had ever been taken.
 Nevertheless, a passion ignited that, by the time I was 13, had progressed into a full-blown obsession.

 Wildlife and nature has always, since day 0, been of huge fascination to me, so I photographed that and only that.
 I spent hours a day, 7 days a week, 365 days a year, cycling to lakes and forests chasing butterflies, stalking deer and taming birds just to capture a cool, unique shot.
 I can vividly remember the summer I dedicated to capturing enough detail on a dragonfly's eye to clearly see one of the thousands of individual lenses!

 My second obsession arrived with the move of my family to far-flung Singapore - the economic heart of tropical Southeast Asia and a melting pot of languages, traditions, food and cultures.
 With a flurry of inspiration my photography finally began to diversify and I suddenly enjoyed capturing cities, landscapes and even people!
-Enthralled by so many new countries, scenery and life, I unwittingly embarked on 7 year long, and ongoing, ambition to see and photograph an ever-growing bucket list of places.
+Enthralled by so many new countries, scenery and life, I unwittingly embarked on an 8 year long, and ongoing, ambition to see and photograph an ever-growing bucket list of places.